puppetlabs/device_manager/README.md

 #### Declare Multiple Resources via the Classifier:

-Declare multiple `puppet_device` resources via the `devices` parameter to the `puppet_device::devices` class applied to the proxy Puppet agent via the Classifier:
+Declare multiple `device_manager` resources via the `devices` parameter to the `device_manager::devices` class applied to the proxy Puppet agent via the Classifier:

 ```puppet
 {